nvdigitalsolutions/unlocked-dashboard/docs/upgrade.md

 4. Enable draft/publish and preview mode by setting `CLIENT_URL` and `PREVIEW_SECRET` in `backend/config/admin.js`.
 5. Seed initial content inside `backend/src/index.js` during the bootstrap phase.

-## 2. Build out the Next.js frontend
+## 2. Build out the Next.js frontend - COMPLETED

 1. Add pages for `/dashboard`, `/appointments`, `/store` and a dynamic `[slug].js` route.
 Use `getStaticPaths` and `getStaticProps` to fetch page data from Strapi.
 2. Implement a basic authentication flow that calls Strapi's `/api/auth/local` endpoint and stores the returned JWT.